-This manual contains information on the installation and operation of Waypoint Products Group's Inertial Explorer software package.
+This manual contains information on the installation and operation of Inertial Explorer.
 It allows you to effectively navigate and post-process GNSS, IMU (Inertial Measurement Unit) and wheel sensor data.
-It is beyond the scope of this manual to provide details on service or repair, please see the Conventions and Customer Service section on this page for customer support.
+It is beyond the scope of this manual to provide details on service or repair, see the Customer Service on page 8 for customer support.